Funeral service held for B-17 crash victim of West Springfield Wednesday

 WESTFIELD, Mass.
-(WWLP) – One of the people who died in the tragic plane crash at Bradley International Airport will be laid to rest Wednesday.
+(WWLP) – One of the victims of the fatal B-17 crash will be laid to rest in Westfield Wednesday morning.

 Friends and family will say their final goodbyes to 56-year-old David Broderick of West Springfield.